The Halden Reactor Project

 - Degradation of core materials: Knowledge of plant materials behaviour under the combined deteriorating effects of water chemistry and nuclear environment.

-The Joint programme is financed by the participating countries and is renewed every three years.
-As a host country, Norway covers about 30% of the Joint programme cost.
+The Joint programme is financed by the participating countries and was renewed every three years.
+As a host country, Norway covered about 35% of the Joint programme cost.

-The organizations participating in the Halden Project represent a complete cross section of the nuclear community, including licensing and regulatory bodies, vendors, utility industry and research organizations.
+The organisations participating in the Halden Project represent a complete cross section of the nuclear community, including licensing and regulatory bodies, vendors, utility industry and research organisations.
 The active guidance and scrutiny exerted by all participants on the programmes ensure that they remain focused on issues of direct and practical relevance.